AsifAhmedSahil/React-NextJS-NodeJS-Express-MongoDB-interview-question-Basic-to-Advanced-Theory-to-Example/readme.md

 ==> The useState Hook enables you to add state to your functional components.
 It returns a stateful value and a function that can be used to update that value.
 By using Hooks, you can extract stateful logic from your component

 ## Reconsilation in react??
-==> React uses a reconciliation algorithm to compare a new tree with the most recent tree to determine how to update the user interface. reconsilation akta react er algorithm jeta behind the scene "virtual dom" name known.
+==> React uses a reconciliation algorithm(diffing algorithm) to compare a new tree with the most recent tree to determine how to update the user interface. reconsilation akta react er algorithm jeta behind the scene "virtual dom" name known.

 ## React fiber?
 ==> React Fiber is a reconciliation algorithm in React 16 that allows for incremental rendering of the virtual DOM.
 This enables smoother UI updates and better performance for complex applications